Contact Us for a Free Consultation (213) 542-0979

 White Collar Federal Criminal Defense

-This is where somebody is an employee connected with a business, a corporation, even a mom-and-pop store and that employee is embezzling, taking, stealing funds, goods — whatever the case may be — and benefiting from it affecting what we call interstate commerce, which is pretty easy to do and that's what triggers the number one factor for the feds to become involved.
+This is where somebody is an employee connected with a business, a corporation, or even a mom-and-pop store, and that employee is embezzling, taking, or stealing funds or goods—whatever the case may be — and benefiting from it, affecting what we call interstate commerce.
+It's pretty easy to do, and that's what triggers the number one factor for the feds to become involved.

 Federal Criminal Prosecutions

-The feds typically are not going to get involved in a situation where it's a small-time operation, not too many funds are being lost, but when you're talking about thousands of dollars being stolen, you're talking about any type of sophistication going on.
+The feds typically will not get involved in a situation where it's a small-time operation, and only a few funds are being lost.
+Still, you're talking about any sophistication when talking about thousands of dollars being stolen.

-That's typically when the federal government would get involved and they would use their funds in order to prosecute someone.
-But it really is going to have to be a situation where a lot of money and sophistication is being utilized.
+That's typically when the federal government gets involved, using its funds to prosecute someone.
+But it really is going to have to be a situation where a lot of money and sophistication are being utilized.

-Otherwise, it doesn't mean it won't be prosecuted, it means it won't be prosecuted at the federal level.
-So, embezzlement is probably one of the biggest white collar-type crimes that we defend, and I've been doing this now for over 26 years at the federal level.
+Otherwise, it doesn't mean it won't be prosecuted; it means it won't be prosecuted at the federal level.
+So, embezzlement is probably one of the biggest white-collar-type crimes that we defend, and I've been doing this for over 26 years at the federal level.

 Bank Fraud

-The next area I would say would be bank fraud.
-It's very close sometimes to the embezzlement structure, but bank fraud is when banks are involved.
-All these banks are federally insured, so if someone is using a bank or stealing from a bank — any time a bank is involved, there's some sort of criminal activity going on.
+The next area, I would say, would be bank fraud.
+Sometimes, it's very close to the embezzlement structure, but bank fraud is when banks are involved.
+All these banks are federally insured, so if someone is using a bank or stealing from a bank — any time a bank is involved, there's some criminal activity.

-Then a lot of times the FBI, the federal government — will get involved in that investigation and they will give it to the federal prosecutors and let them decide whether or not they're going to deal with it or whether they're going to pass it on to the state government.
+Then, a lot of times, the FBI—the federal government—will get involved in that investigation.
+They will give it to the federal prosecutors and let them decide whether or not they're going to deal with it or whether they're going to pass it on to the state government.

-So, bank fraud is definitely one of the big categories under the white collar area when you're talking about criminal defense.
-I've defended people for many years at the federal level for bank fraud-related crimes and have helped them avoid jail time.
+Bank fraud is definitely one of the big categories under the white-collar area when you're talking about criminal defense.
+I've defended people for years at the federal level for bank fraud-related crimes and helped them avoid jail time.

 Credit Card Fraud

-The next area I see in a white collar crime subcategory would be credit card fraud — individuals who are sophisticate — who are either employees, workers — or anybody who's involved in any type of credit card scheme.
+The next area I see in a white-collar crime subcategory would be credit card fraud.
+These sophisticated individuals are employees, workers, or anybody involved in any credit card scheme.

-They're taking money from their own business or somebody that they know can be involved with a federal case and would fit under the umbrella of credit card fraud.
-We're not talking about some small-time person doing some sort of credit card transaction.
+They're taking money from their own business, or somebody they know can be involved with a federal case and would fit under the umbrella of credit card fraud.
+We're not talking about some small-time person doing some credit card transaction.

 You're talking about somebody who is sophisticated and is taking large sums of money.
 You can bet that the federal government will usually get involved with the investigation and the prosecution.